genesiscommunitysuccess/docs/docs/00_flow/01_introduction/01_introduction.md

 id: 'introduction'
 ---

-Welcome to the learning area for Flow.

-The following guides will show how to use and get the most out of Flow, ultimately supercharging development.

-Flow is a full stack low-code option to building applications.
+Flow is a full stack low-code language to building applications.
 Delivering productive solutions quicker than ever before.

 Writing up to 75% less code than prior Genesis versions, Flow allows us to:
 - Model complex data objects with clear type definitions